q-m/rabbiteye-exp/README.md

 trained, and then we can classify new images.
 This works well for fixed terms like _energy_ and _salt_, which is just what we need for nutritional tables.

+Header, nutrient name and nutrient units are trained separately.

 Make sure you have [Python](http://www.python.org/) 2.5+, [numpy](http://www.numpy.org) 1.8+
 and [OpenCV](http://www.opencv.org) 2.4+ (with Python bindings).